Michael Fouassier, DPA, IAO

 Ways to Save - Assessor

 The Office of the Assessor administers many property tax exemptions and encourages homeowners to take advantage of all benefits for which they qualify.
-Many owners receive the New York State School Tax Relief program (STAR) but may not be aware of other benefits such as Veterans, Senior Citizen, Disabled, and Volunteer Firefighter/Emergency Worker exemptions.
+Many owners participate in the New York State School Tax Relief program (STAR) but may not be aware of other benefits such as Veterans, Senior Citizen, Disabled, and Volunteer Firefighter/Emergency Worker exemptions.
+Please note that all exemption applications must be filed with Assessor’s office by May 1 each year.

 The Senior Citizen's Exemption is a benefit, separate and distinct from Enhanced STAR, for eligible low-income senior citizens.
 Whole Enhanced STAR is only applied to your school taxes, Senior Citizen’s Exemption may apply to other parts of your property tax bill.